fedepaol/PostmanLib--Rings-Twice--Android/README.md

 * _ServerCommand_ implement Parcelable interface.
 This is because the command must be passed to the intent service through an intent.
 In addition to the _Parcelable_ methods, every command implementation must have a static CREATOR field, such as

     public static final Parcelable.Creator<SampleRestCommand> CREATOR = ...

+* In case of multiple rest requests, a failure will be notified whenever one of the requests fails, even if the previous ones are executed successfully.

 License
 -------